 Aesthetic Realism is the new philosophy of education founded in 1941 by Eli Siegel, American critic and poet.
 It is exceedingly comprehensive because its purpose is to make it possible for people to like the world on an educated basis; that is, on honest terms.
-Since I have been studying Aesthetic Realism since fall 1968, 1 have come to like the world far more than I knew was possible.
-In my teaching of anthropology, I use the Aesthetic Realism method so that my students can use anthropology to like the world.
+Since I have been studying Aesthetic Realism beginning in the fall of 1968, I have come to see the world more exactly and like it far more than I knew was possible.
+In my teaching of anthropology, I use the Aesthetic Realism method so that my students also can use anthropology to like the world more, not less.
 There is no subject that cannot be taught from this point of view.

 The principles of Aesthetic Realism are true about anthropology.
 I do not believe it is possible to understand humanity adequately without understanding the import of these four statements by Eli Siegel: (1) Every person is always trying to put together opposites in himself.
 (2) Every person in order to respect himself has to see the world as beautiful or good or acceptable.
 (3) There is a disposition in every person to think he will be for himself by making less of the outside world.
 (4) All beauty is a making one of opposites, and the making one of opposites is what we are going after in ourselves.

 My opinion of Aesthetic Realism is sustained by very careful observation of myself and people I teach both in college and in Aesthetic Realism consultations, seminars, and workshops.
 It is also sustained by my anthropological research in New Guinea.

 Anthropology, the study of mankind, should include the study of oneself but it does not, so anthropologists may know a great deal about the Paiute Indians and very little about themselves.
 That was the situation I found myself in when I first encountered Aesthetic Realism in 1968.
 Through what I have learned, anthropology has taken on a new dimension for me.